carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 RGB to YCrCb, given the better results shown in the literature with the latter color space.
 This operation is performed in `cell #10`, using the function `cv2.cvtColor`.

-Finally, we extract HOG features from the YCrCb image in `cell #11`, using the `hog` function from the `skimage.feature` package.
-The input image was first resized to 64x64 pixels.
-We then extract HOG features for each of the 3 channels, stacking them together to create a single vector.
+Finally, we extract HOG features from the YCrCb image in `cell #11`, in the function `get_hog_features`, using the `hog` function from the `skimage.feature` package.
+We don't assume any fixed size for the input image; this way, we can use this function for both the training images (64x64 pixels) and the test image (1280x720 pixels).
+Computing the HOG features on the whole image will save a lot of computation time later.

+We extract HOG features for each of the 3 channels (YCrCb), stacking them together to create a single vector.

 We used the following HOG parameters: